Pharma QMS: Quality Management Software for Pharmaceutical Manufacturing

 ICH Q10 Pharmaceutical Quality System

 ICH Q10 is the primary international standard for pharmaceutical quality systems, developed by the International Council for Harmonisation and adopted by the FDA, EMA, and health authorities across major regulated markets.
-ICH Q10 Section 3 defines the four principal elements of a pharmaceutical quality system: knowledge management, quality risk management, corrective and preventive action, and change management.
-Management review is an additional element covered in Section 3.5.
+ICH Q10 Section 3 defines the four principal elements of a pharmaceutical quality system: management of knowledge, quality risk management, corrective and preventive action, and change management.
+Management review is an additional element covered in ICH Q10 Section 3.5.

-ICH Q10 Section 3.2 covers knowledge management: the organisation must capture, maintain, and apply knowledge accumulated through product and process development, technology transfer, commercial manufacturing, and product discontinuation.
+ICH Q10 Section 1.6.1 covers knowledge management: the organization must capture, maintain, and apply knowledge accumulated through product and process development, technology transfer, commercial manufacturing, and product discontinuation.
 In practice, this means that batch record data, deviation history, process validation data, and change history must be accessible as a connected knowledge base rather than siloed in separate systems.

 21 CFR Part 211 — FDA Current Good Manufacturing Practice

-21 CFR Part 211 is the FDA’s CGMP regulation for finished pharmaceuticals.
+21 CFR Part 211 is the FDA’s current good manufacturing practice (CGMP) regulation for finished pharmaceuticals.
 Its requirements for laboratory controls (Subpart I), production and process controls (Subpart F), and records and reports (Subpart J) define the documentation and procedural obligations that FDA investigators review during inspections.
 Part 211.192 requires that all drug product production and control records be reviewed and approved before batch release.
 Part 211.192 also requires that any unexplained discrepancy or failure of a batch to meet specifications be thoroughly investigated — the OOS investigation requirement.

 EU GMP Annex 11 and Chapter 4